Wondering When To Replace Bathroom Items? Find Out Here

 Since they spend most of their time on your bathroom floor, it’s important to wash your bath mats regularly.
 But some bath mats have backing layers that don’t do well in the wash, which can make things difficult.

 If you’re shopping for a new bath mat, look for one that is lightweight and machine washable.
-The easier to wash and dry it is, the better!
+The easier to it is to wash and dry, the better off you’ll be!

 When To Replace: Replace your bath mat when it is visibly damaged, or if it isn’t as absorbent as it used to be.